CartoDB/academy/_app/_cartojs-ground-up/03-basic-interactivity.md

 ...
 {% endhighlight %}

 By writing CartoCSS like this, your styles are more dynamic and responsive to your data.
-It allows you to easily make your own choropleth, category, bubble map, or intensity visualization just as you would with the Visualization Wizard in the CartoDB Editor.
+It allows you to easily make your own choropleth, category, bubble map, or intensity visualization just as you would with the Visualization Wizard in the CARTO Editor.

 ### Maps styled by end user

-CartoDB was created with the goal of helping people from all walks of life tell stories with maps and data.
+CARTO was created with the goal of helping people from all walks of life tell stories with maps and data.
 Let's say you're contracted by the USGS to create a simple interface to easily communicate earthquake data.
 We will be working from [this template](https://github.com/CartoDB/academy/blob/master/_app/t/03-cartojs-ground-up/lesson-3/CartoDB-js-lesson3-template.html) (follow the link, then copy &amp; paste).
 Rename it to `cartocss-style.html`

 First, we'll define the style for a _Simple visualization_ between custom `<style>` tags as we discussed above.
 Put the `<style type='cartocss/text' id='...'>CartoCSS Styles</style>` element between the `<head>` tags, below the CSS and JavaScript library inclusions.

-Next we need to add more styles from the CartoDB Editor.
+Next we need to add more styles from the CARTO Editor.
 The visualizations that I am recreating are:

 + Simple with an `id` of `simple`
 + Category by reporting station (`net` column), `id` is `categ-report-sta`